 BE: Such cases are uniquely suitable for a court like the SICC.
 The main disputants would have the ability to bring third and fourth parties into the same proceedings to prevent inconsistent findings, even if the third and subsequent parties do not agree.
 The SICC would have the power to customise litigation to suit the dispute and is well able to case manage such complex disputes - for example, through consolidation of proceedings or issues, or having cases or issues heard sequentially but all before the same tribunal.
-Time and costs would be minimised by streamlining the expert evidence and agreed issues and facts common to different aspects of the proceedings.
+Time and costs would be minimised by streamlining the expert evidence and agreed issues and "There is no doubt that virtual hearings require careful preparation in advance to ensure they can take place in an efficient way, always mindful of the critical need to ensure the case is conducted fairly for all parties"

+facts common to different aspects of the proceedings.
 The SICC's coercive powers are available against any party trying to apply dilatory tactics.
 All of this would result in an efficient, cost-effective resolution of the multiple disputes spawned by such complex matters.